PineappleJohn/Johns-Tools/README.md

 *It requires all the scripts in [Dependencies](https://github.com/PineappleJohn/JohnsToolsDependencies)*
 # How to open:
 The add-on is located in the tools and window menus.

+# Quick Nots
+I am going on vacation tmmr (As of Augest 24th) so no work will be done